Mrgoodwill/PRO4/README.md

 git config --global --add safe.directory /path/to/PRO4

 Make sure to replace "Your Name", "you@example.com", and "/path/to/PRO4" with your own name, email address, and the path to the PRO4 directory.

+If you are still having issues, try setting the SSH URL for your Git remote manually by running the command git remote set-url origin git@github.com:Mrgoodwill/PRO4.git (replace "Mrgoodwill" and "PRO4" with your own GitHub username and repository name).

+Check that your SSH key is being used by Git.
+To do this, run the command ssh -T git@github.com.
+This should return a message that starts with
+"Hi username!
+You've successfully authenticated...".
+If you see an error message instead, it means that your SSH key is not being used by Git.